andrea-t94/CoughLocalization/README.md

-# CoughLocalization
+# Cough Processing
-Partial work base on my wor in [Voicemed](https://www.voicemed.io/) API, an API built for Covid detection, as creator of CE Marked Health device in Italy.
+Partial code based on my work in [Voicemed](https://www.voicemed.io/) API, an API built for Covid detection, as creator of CE Marked Health device in Italy.

 Repo about all the techniques used for:
 - audio signal processing